THORChain Review 2026: Is Native Cross-Chain Worth the Risk?

 Streaming swaps can reduce costs on larger orders.

-THORChain Review - Security
+THORChain Review - Security & Risk

 Other Security Incidents (2025)

-April 2025: $1.2M security breach affecting cross-chain operations.
+• April 2025: $1.2M exploit affecting cross-chain operations

 Security Assessment

 • Regulatory risk: High.
-Money laundering association creates legal uncertainty.
+Money laundering association creates legal uncertainty

 THORChain Review - Should You Use THORChain?